Grant Gee

-Grant Robert Gee (born 1 November 1964) is a British film maker, photographer and cinematographer.
+Grant Robert Gee (born 1 November 1964) is an English film director, photographer and cinematographer.
 He is most noted for his 1998 documentary Meeting People Is Easy about the British alternative rock group Radiohead.

 Early life

-Grant Robert Gee was born on 1 November 1964 in Plymouth, Devon and studied Geography at St Catherine's College, Oxford.
+Grant Robert Gee was born on 1 November 1964 in Plymouth, Devon, and studied Geography at St Catherine's College, Oxford.
 He did postgraduate study at University of Illinois at Urbana–Champaign.